DerTimonius/recommendation-box/README.md

 This is the repository for my final project while attending the UpLeveled Bootcamp.

-The main idea behind this application was to build a movie recommendation system that allows for more than one input
+The main idea behind this application was to build a movie recommendation system that allows for more than one input and get the best pick that suits the input the most.
+The recommendation system was built from scratch, using datasets from [kaggle.com](https://www.kaggle.com), in Python.
+The recommendation system is accessed via a seperate [Django API](https://github.com/DerTimonius/recommendation-box-django)

-When progressing in this project, this Readme will be revised multiple times.

 ## Table of contents